-Discography — Bibliography — Blog
+Discography — Bibliography — Blog — Database

 Most of Chuck Berry's fame is based on the recordings he made for Leonard and Phil Chess of CHESS Record Company between 1955 and 1966.
 During this time, Chuck Berry recorded all the classic numbers such as Sweet Little Sixteen, Memphis, Tennessee, Johnny B. Goode or Roll Over Beethoven.
-These songs have been covered and covered again by many other artists like the Beatles, the Rolling Stones, the Beach Boys and almost every other Rock 'n' Roll singer and band. (see also the chapter on related albums)
+These songs have been covered and covered again by many other artists such as the Beatles, the Rolling Stones, the Beach Boys and almost every other Rock 'n' Roll singer and band. (see also the chapter on related albums)

 Although most of the material recorded during Chuck's work with the Chess brothers had been published until 1966, later re-issues and records provided additional material from these recording sessions.
 In addition there are some live recordings from this era which have not been released on Chess but on different labels many years later.
 This chapter will present you with the original Chess records first, followed by additional Chess recordings and out-takes published later.
 The chapter ends with a presentation of the live recordings between 1955 and 1966.

 Chuck Berry's first recording session at Chess Records, Chicago took place May 21st, 1955.
 Four songs were recorded which were released on two 45/78 rpm records later that year: Maybellene b/w Wee Wee Hours (Chess 1604, July 1955) and Thirty Days b/w Together We Will Always Be (Chess 1610, September 1955).